segmentio/segment-docs/src/engage/profiles/csv-upload.md

 You can use the Profiles CSV Uploader to add or update user profiles and traits.
 This page contains guidelines for your CSV upload and explains how to upload a CSV file to Engage.

 > info ""
-> When you use the CSV upload feature, Engage generates internal Identify calls via Segment's Tracking API and sends them into the [Engage output source](/docs/unify/debugger/).
+> When you upload a CSV file, Engage generates internal Identify calls using Segment's Tracking API and sends them into the [Engage output source](/docs/unify/debugger/).

 ## CSV file upload guidelines